 Talent loading the strip, closing the lid, and starting the run.

+At any time, while the LAMP reaction is in progress, tap the Temperature, Amplification, and Anneal tabs to see dynamic changes of various parameters during the LAMP run [1].

+Talent tapping the three tabs during the LAMP run (after about 8 min).

 LAMP Result Interpretation

+The LAMP results can be viewed on the LAMP instrument panel in real-time or using LAMP software [1].
+First, to interpret the results on the instrument panel, open the LAMP run of interest [2].

+Talent at the LAMP instrument.

+Talent opening the LAMP run of interest.

+Observe the five tabs associated with each run [1].
+The Profile and Temperature tabs show programmed and actual temperatures in the sample wells as the LAMP reaction proceeds [2].

+Talent pointing to the five tabs.

+Talent tapping the Profile and Temperature tabs.

+The Amplification and Anneal tabs show fluorescence readings and changes in fluorescence during the amplification and anneal phases, respectively [1].
+The Results tab shows a tabular view of the LAMP results that can be interpreted according to manuscript directions [2].

+Talent tapping the Amplification and Anneal tabs.

+Talent tapping the Results tab.

-The LAMP results can be viewed on the LAMP instrument panel directly or using LAMP software [1].
-To interpret the results with the software, click on the computer icon on the left panel and navigate to the file location to load the LAMP run of interest [2].
+Second, to interpret the results with the software [1], click on the Computer icon on the left panel and navigate to the file location to load the LAMP run of interest [2].
 Authors: Please obtain screen captures for the highlighted shots and upload them to your project page.

 Talent at the computer.